-The board also supports adoption and implementation, promotes good ethical practices globally, and fosters international debate on ethical issues faced by accountants.
+The board also supports the global adoption and implementation of its standards, promotes good ethical practices globally, builds and strengthens working relationships with stakeholders, and fosters international debate on ethical issues.

 The mission of the International Federation of Accountants (IFAC), as set out in its constitution, is “to serve the public interest by contributing to the development, adoption and implementation of high-quality international standards and guidance; contributing to the development of strong professional accountancy organizations and accounting firms, and to high quality practices by professional accountants; promoting the value of professional accountants worldwide; and speaking out on public interest issues where the accountancy profession’s expertise is most relevant.”
 In pursuing this mission, the IFAC Board has established the International Ethics Standards Board for Accountants (IESBA) to function as an independent standard-setting body under the auspices of IFAC and subject to the oversight of the Public Interest Oversight Board (PIOB).

 The IESBA develops and issues, in the public interest and under its own authority, high-quality ethics standards and other pronouncements for professional accountants for use around the world.
 The IFAC Board has determined that designation of the IESBA as the responsible body, under its own authority and within its stated terms of reference, best serves the public interest in achieving this aspect of its mission.